Bureau of Customs and Border Protection, Department of Homeland Security.Start Printed Page 41273

 The Bureau of Customs and Border Protection (CBP) of the Department of Homeland Security has submitted the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995: Transportation Entry and Manifest of Goods Subject to CBP Inspection and Permit.
 This is a proposed extension of an information collection that was previously approved.
 CBP is proposing that this information collection be extended with a change to the burden hours.
 This document is published to obtain comments from the public and affected agencies.
 This proposed information collection was previously published in the Federal Register (69 FR 25137-25138) on May 5, 2004, allowing for a 60-day comment period.
 This notice allows for an additional 30 days for public comments.
 This process is conducted in accordance with 5 CFR 1320.10.

-Written comments should be received on or before September 27, 2010, to be assured of consideration.
+Written comments should be received on or before August 9, 2004.

 Title: Transportation Entry and Manifest of Goods Subject to CBP Inspection and Permit.